As transactions are sensitive strategic processes, names of companies and executives in all MotionHall case studies are anonymized.

 “OutMatch has the contextual details I need to understand how to position my asset and navigate a company to ensure the right people understand the value we bring them.”
 Jeff now approaches his candidates in the most proactive way possible.
 As he says, “with jobs, dollars, and patients at stake, there’s no room for a half-measured approach.”

-The MotionHall analyst team worked with Jeff and the Appleseed team to scale the approach process.
+The MotionHall analyst team worked with Jeff and the Sequoia team to scale the approach process.
 “They particularly helped us with precision-tailored presentations and email outreach.”

-Jeff had some tense moments and difficult choices in completing his first self-led deal cycle.
-But the experience was rewarding in so many ways:
+Jeff had some stressful moments and difficult choices in completing his first self-led deal cycle, but the experience was rewarding in so many ways: